 While in Baton Rouge, we stayed at the Baton Rouge KOA.
 We splurged and ordered pizza from Papa Johns one night – which was delivered right to our door!
 Can that be done at all campgrounds?
 It will be fun finding out.

 A friend in the area, EJ, gave us a few recommendations on some things to see.
-Here are some pictures and there is more in the video (below).
+Here are some pictures and there is more in the video (at the top of the post – if you didn’t watch it yet, check it out!).

 Boudin Balls – Boudin is a pork sausage made with rice and seasoning usually stuffed into a casing.
 For boudin balls, they remove the casing, roll it into balls and deep fry them.